Writing Support

 • Writing Op-Eds

 Roundtables: these events, organized and moderated by me, host a small number of faculty and/or graduate-student panelists, who talk and answer questions about a given topic.
-I have run four of these events already, with more coming in 2021:

 • The Writing Life of Scholars (panelists are members of the unit’s faculty)